 - 2) Signal evaluation: If signals are detected for safety events of interest based on the analysis described above, further evaluation will be conducted to refine and confirm such detections.
 This will include comprehensive quality assurance (for example, check for possible duplications of claims or medical records, checking for unusual clustering in claim or medical record accrual by service date for potential coding issues, check for geographical distribution of cases that may be related to lot numbers or diagnostic practice) and multivariate adjustment using Poisson regression to account for baseline differences between Pfizer-BioNTech COVID-19 vaccinated and active comparator cohorts.
-SCRI analyses using the post-vaccination control intervals will be conducted as an additional inferential analysis once enough post-vaccination time has accumulated.
-Lastly, the assessment of temporal clustering will also be conducted. - 3) Signal verification: diagnostic validation of the detected safety events of interest via adjudication of medical records by VHA clinicians for outcome verification will be conducted in a representative sample of cases.
+SCRI analyses using the post-vaccination control intervals and SCCS using post-vaccination control time periods will be conducted as an additional inferential analysis once enough post-vaccination time has accumulated.
+To address potential period effects, a comparison to contemporary unvaccinated controls will also be performed, with adjustment using inverse probability of treatment weighting (IPTW).
+The assessment of temporal clustering will also be conducted.
+Incidence rates will also be calculated and Kaplan-Meier methods will be used to analyze time to safety event of interest.
+Signal evaluation analyses will be conducted every six months. - 3) Signal verification: diagnostic validation of the detected safety events of interest via adjudication of medical records by VHA clinicians for outcome verification will be conducted in a representative sample of cases.
 For rare events, potentially all cases may be adjudicated.

 End-of-season analyses (over the course of the 30-month period) and an end-of-surveillance analysis (i.e., at 30 months) will be conducted.
-Various subgroup analyses will also be conducted, examining different age groups, immunocompromised individuals, individuals with specific comorbidities, those who only received one dose of the Pfizer-BioNTech COVID-19 vaccine, those with prior SARS-CoV-2 infection based on medical history or prevaccination serology, those receiving care regularly at VA facilities, and lastly those with VA Priority group 1 status, which determines these individuals are of highest priority for VHA care and likely receive all of their care within the VHA system.
+Various subgroup analyses will also be conducted, examining different age groups, immunocompromised individuals, 13 individuals with specific comorbidities, 12 those who only received one dose of the Pfizer-BioNTech COVID-19 vaccine, those with prior SARS-CoV-2 infection based on medical history or prevaccination serology, those receiving care regularly at VA facilities, those with VA Priority group 1 status, which determines these individuals are of highest priority for VHA care and likely receive all of their care within the VHA system, and lastly, those with additional Medicare coverage whose Medicare data can be linked to the CDW.